 It’s back to homeschool time.
 It’s hard to miss it when kids are getting ready to go back to school.
 A quick visit to Walmart will convince you if you’re unsure of this time of year.
 From aisles filled with back-to-school deals on school supplies to child-friendly themes in backpacks, it’s more than apparent.

 I can remember back to my own first days of school.
 The smell of fresh loose leaf paper, all the new clothes folded neatly in the drawers, and the special breakfast Mom would make to mark the occasion are not all that distant after these many years.
 That tells me that back-to-school memories are, well . . . memorable for kids.
 And so can be back to homeschool days!

-8 Ways to Celebrate the First Day of Homeschool
+8 Ways to Celebrate Back to Homeschool

 Have a Special Breakfast